 Cyberbullying on social media

-Using these technologies and social media platforms for malevolent purposes is what’s called “cyberbullying.”
-A study by the Anti-Bullying Alliance in the UK shows that almost half (45%) of parents are concerned their child is being bullied online.
+Using these technologies and social media platforms for malevolent purposes is what’s defined as ‘cyberbullying’.
+A study by the Anti-Bullying Alliance in the UKOpen in a new window shows that almost half (45%) of parents are concerned their child is being bullied online.

 “Bullying is as old as time,” says Lisa Lister, wellness educator, creator of The Sassy She website, and member of the Dove Self-Esteem Project Advisory Board.
 “But today’s young people have a new range of tools to do it with.”